Systems Architecture for Quantum Random Access Memory: Background

 \subsubsection{Router-Based Architectures}

-To address the query latency issue, several router-based architectures are proposed.
-These general-purpose architectures implement a query with circuit depth only $O(\log N)$ for a memory of capacity $N$.
-This exponential improvement over SQC is a significant step towards the practical implementation of QRAM.
+To minimize query latency, several router-based architectures are proposed.
+The defining feature of these general-purpose architectures is some form of \emph{quantum routing}, wherein quantum data is routed to multiple different locations in coherent superposition.
+The gadget in Figure~\ref{fig:sqc_router}d is a prototypical example; the gadget routes quantum data from an input to one of two different outputs conditioned on the state of a control quantum bit (router qubit).
+By leveraging such gadgets, router-based QRAMs can trade off space for time to implement $O(\log N)$-latency queries for a memory of capacity $N$, albeit at the cost of $O(N)$ qubits.
+This exponential latency reduction relative to SQC is a significant step towards the practical implementation of QRAM.
+We provide two examples of these router-based architectures below: Fanout and Bucket-Brigade.

-A \emph{quantum router} is constructed from a fundamental gadget, as shown in Figure~\ref{fig:sqc_router}d, that routes quantum data from an input to one of two different outputs conditioned on the state of a control quantum bit (router qubit).

 \textbf{Fanout QRAM}\cite{nielsen2002quantum} -- Fanout QRAM is the first architecture to achieve an $O(\log N)$-latency query.
-It arranges quantum routers in a tree-like structure, recursively using the output to the parent router as the input of children routers.
-By using \texttt{CX} gates across the entire tree structure, the address qubits are distributed as multiple Greenberger–Horne–Zeilinger \\ (GHZ) states \cite{greenberger1989going} to enable parallelism for the gates controlled by the address qubits \cite{chen2021scalable}.
-To retrieve the memory contents, the bus qubit follows the path indicated by the routers down to the bottom data qubits in the QRAM and is manipulated by classical-controlled gates to carry a superposition of the classical information $x_i = f(i)$.
-Finally, the bus qubit is routed out, and the GHZ states for address qubits are returned to all $\ket{0}$ states by uncomputation.
+It arranges quantum routers in a binary tree, recursively using the outputs of the parent router as the inputs of the children routers.
+A query is implemented in two stages, address loading and data retrieval.
+During address loading, all routers are first initialized in $\ket{0}$, then a series of \texttt{CX} gates entangle the address and routers.
+In particular, all $2^k$ routers at level $k$ of the tree are flipped from $\ket{0}$ to $\ket{1}$ conditioned on the $k^\mathrm{th}$ address, resulting in the preparation of Greenberger–Horne–Zeilinger-like \\ (GHZ) states~\cite{greenberger1989going} across each level of the tree.
+During data retrieval, a bus qubit is routed down from the root of the tree, following the path indicated by the routers' states.
+Once it reaches the bottom of the tree, classically-controlled gates copy the data $x_i = f(i)$ into the state of the bus.
+Subsequently, the bus qubit is back routed out of the tree, and the routers are returned to the all-$\ket{0}$ state by uncomputation.
+The fanout QRAM's $O(\log N)$ latency results from the fact that both the address loading and data retrieval can be implemented with only $O(\log N)$-depth circuits.
 However, Fanout QRAM is shown to suffer from decoherence problems due to the high entanglement of GHZ states \cite{hann}.